Carbon Reduction Plan

 Our aim was to contribute to a project that would have a direct, first-hand impact on human lives, in line with the principles we follow in our work – prioritising community needs.
 We also wanted the project to result in lower involuntary relocation and displacement of local communities.

-On this basis, Volterra purchased nine tonnes worth of carbon offsets for CookClean – a social enterprise that provides energy-efficient cooking stoves to households in Sub-Saharan Africa, thus preventing the severe environmental and health issues that result from traditional, less efficient cooking stoves.
+On this basis, Volterra has retained its approach from 2024 and purchased eight tonnes worth of carbon offsets for CookClean – a social enterprise that provides energy-efficient cooking stoves to households in Sub-Saharan Africa, thus preventing the severe environmental and health issues that result from traditional, less efficient cooking stoves.

 We aim to offset our carbon emissions each year in a similar manner, while also progressing our internal initiatives to lower our emissions first-hand.